MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

 <a name="Exercise1"></a>
 ## Exercise 1: Create the resource group to hold the SLURM cluster and resources
-This exercise will create the resource group you will use to store the SLURM cluster of virtual Ubuntu machines along with their required Azure items like Network Interface Cards, IP addresses, and storage. resource groups are a great feature of Microsoft Azure that allow you to group logical resources such as virtual machines, networks, databases, and any other Azure resource together as a logical group which serves as the lifecycle boundary for every resource contained within it.
+In this exercise, you will create a resource group to store the SLURM cluster of virtual Ubuntu machines and the Azure resources used by the cluster, including Network Interface Cards, IP addresses, and storage accounts.
+Resource groups are a great feature of Microsoft Azure that allow you to group together logical the logical resources that comprise an application — resources such as virtual machines, networks, and databases — so that entire applications can be deployed, managed, and even deleted with a few simple steps.
+Another advantage of resource groups is that you can consolidate all the charges for the individual resources so you can quickly and easily find out how much the entire application costs to operate.

-With this grouping you can apply security rights to users with Role Based Access Control (RBAC).
-This allows you to have multiple people using a single Azure account but preventing different groups using the account from interfering with one another's deployments and resources.
-For advanced usage, you can script resource group creation and management with the Azure CLI command line tools to automate deployments.
+Yet another advantage of Azure resource groups is that you can apply security rights to individual users using Role-Based Access Control (RBAC).
+This allows you to have multiple people using a single Azure account without interfering with one another's deployments and resources.
+In addition, you can use the Azure CLI to script the creation and management of resource groups and thereby automate common tasks.

 All resources in Azure have to be contained in a resource group.
-While you can create them on the fly as you creating an Azure item, best practices say to create the group first so you are prepared.
-One of the best features of resource groups is that when you are finished with the resources in the resource group, you can delete it you delete all the resources in it at once.
-This makes experimentation and trials much easier to manage.
+When you create resources without specifying a resource group, those resources get added to a default resource group.
+You can create additional resource groups as needed, and when creating Azure applications, it is considered best practice to create a resource group up front to hold the application's resources.
+One of the best features of resource groups is that when you are finished with a group, you can delete everything in it simply by deleting the group.
+This is particularly helpful in a lab environment because it makes experimentation and trials much easier to manage.

 1. You need to log into the [Microsoft Azure Portal](https://portal.azure.com) to get started.